-Article 51 - General Principles for Balancing Energy
+Article 53 - General Principles for Balancing Energy

-This article deals with the settlement of each of the processes described in the NC LFCR: FCR, FRR, RR, thus making it optional but not necessary to use the same prices for all three processes
+This article deals with the settlement of each of the processes described in the NC LFCR: FCR, FRR, RR, thus making it optional but not necessary to use the same prices for all three processes.

-BSPs shall be entitled to challenge its Balancing Energy Settlement according to a procedure to be developed by the TSO because transactions are firm,
+BSPs shall be entitled to challenge its Balancing Energy settlement according to a procedure to be developed by the TSO because transactions are firm:

-- a) settlement is always performed separately per direction, so there will be no netted volumes to be settled with BSPs, and - b) the volumes of energy to be settled will be determined according to Terms and Conditions related to Balancing.
+- a) settlement is always performed separately per direction, so there will be no netted volumes to be settled with BSPs, and - b) the volumes of energy to be settled will be determined according to terms and conditions related to Balancing.

-Common principles reflect the geographical are over which the volumes and prices will be determined, and the time periods over which the volumes and prices will be calculated.
+Common principles reflect the geographical area over which the volumes and prices will be determined, and the time periods over which the volumes and prices will be calculated.

-The settlement between TSO and BSP of energy from FCR (Art 52) is left optional in the NC EB due to potentially small volumes of capacity and activated energy and the possible difficulties for measurement associated to the FCR process.
+The settlement between TSO and BSP of energy from FCR is left optional in the NC EB due to potentially small volumes of capacity and activated energy and the possible difficulties for measurement associated to the FCR process.

-This settlement of Balancing Energy from the obligatory Frequency Restoration Process (Art 51) is obligatory.
+This settlement of Balancing Energy from the obligatory Frequency Restoration Process is obligatory.

-The settlement of Balancing Energy from the non-obligatory Reserve Replacement Process (Art 52) is only applicable for where this process is implemented.
+The settlement of Balancing Energy from the non-obligatory Reserve Replacement Process is only applicable for where this process has been implemented.

-Article 52 - Balancing Energy for Frequency Containment Process
+Article 54 - Balancing Energy for Frequency Containment Process